semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 1. An example of bad code
 2. An example of good code
-3. A prompt describing what you want the rule to do in human language
+3. A prompt describing what you want the rule to do in English

 ## Privacy and legal considerations